 The past 2 months have been kind of unreal.
 Day and night, I work on pieces that I hope reflect the feelings of a great many Americans who are searching for ways to cope since the election.
 After posting something new, I am frequently moved to tears as I sit in front of my computer, reading the supportive comments that come pouring in.
 Even though I don’t answer everyone who writes, I want you to know how encouraging your words are.

 If you’ve read the comments on my posts both here and on Facebook over the weeks since I formed the Wee Folk Players (They’re a Stitch), you’ll know that there has been push-back against my political satire, too.
 I guess that’s a sign that my message is getting through.
 I post and sometimes answer the critical comments as long as they are civil or relevant, but I’ve had to block some bizarre rantings and put up my Troll Free Zone sign (pictured below) on occasion.
-Alas, we are living in extraordinary times, the fairies have left the land of innocence and there is no going back.
+Alas, we are living in extraordinary times, the fairies have left the land of innocence and it isn’t safe yet for them to go back.

 A short time after the election, I wrote the fairies made me do it, as a way to explain my recent foray into current affairs.
 And a couple of weeks ago, I posted a message for my Facebook followers.
 A friend who missed seeing the message on FB suggested that I also publish it on this blog, so here it is.